thunderclient/thunder-client-support/README.md

 #### How to Convert to Postman Format
-  - First Export Thunder Client collection/environment to a .json file, Then convert to Postman format using the below options
+  - From the Sidebar menu at the Top `(...)` select `Convert To Postman Format`
   - From Command Palette - `Convert To Postman Format` option available
-  - From the Sidebar menu at the Top `(...)` select `Convert To Postman Format`

 <a name="keyboard"></a>
 ## Keyboard Shortcuts